Managing Life with Young-Onset Dementia: How Specialist Clinics Can Help

 The person with dementia, meanwhile, may be navigating a rapidly shifting sense of role and identity within their family at the same time as managing the cognitive and emotional effects of their condition.
 Neuropsychological assessment and neuroimaging, and, where appropriate, genetic testing all play a role in establishing a precise diagnosis.

-This in turn informs prognosis, treatment options and family risk.
+This, in turn, informs prognosis, treatment options and family risk.
 Post-diagnostic support in specialist clinics is also structured, proactive and sustained rather than episodic.
-A study published in the International Journal of Geriatric Psychiatry found that people with young-onset dementia who received care through a specialist service reported significantly higher satisfaction with their support, greater sense of control over their condition and better quality of life scores compared with those managed through generic memory services [8].
+A study published in the International Journal of Geriatric Psychiatry found that people with young-onset dementia who received care through a specialist service reported significantly higher satisfaction with their support, a greater sense of control over their condition and better quality of life scores compared with those managed through generic memory services [8].

 The difference was attributed in large part to the availability of a named key worker, timely access to specialist advice and a care plan that addressed the full range of the individual’s needs rather than focusing solely on symptom management.
 Psychological support is a central component of high-quality specialist care.
 The emotional impact of a young-onset dementia diagnosis is profound and multifaceted, encompassing grief, fear, anger, loss of identity and anticipatory anxiety about the future [9].